RaminKurkeice/Solar-Project/index.md

 ![V4PiSide](/images/picaseside.png)
 ![V4PiPieces](/images/picasepieces.png)

-I will update this wehn version 5 is cut.
+I will update this when version 5 is cut.

 ### Nov 20, 2019
 ------------------